 - Superior griddle results-6 pass, 1630 watt electric griddle

 - Removable griddle and grill accessory for easy clean-up

 - Grill accessory-thermostatically controlled for even heating

 - Dual-stacked, sealed surface burners, all with simmer capabilities and automatic reigniting at all settings.
-Wolf has the best grill of the 4 and the most grill, griddle and Frenchtop configuration
+Wolf has the best grill of the four and the most grill, griddle and Frenchtop configurations available

 - Classic stainless steel exterior finish with island trim